wookiehangover/sambreed-dev/src/content/writing/2023/links-feb-2023.md

 Winter.
 Low light.
 Short days.
 Cool weather.
 And finally, a month so short that it seems to be anticipating Spring waiting around the corner.

-For me, this winter has been characterized by [lots for low-effort running](https://www.strava.com/athletes/3256286) to train for my upcoming _first_ marathon at Big Sur in April.
+For me, this winter has been characterized by [lots of low-effort running](https://www.strava.com/athletes/3256286) to train for my upcoming _first_ marathon at Big Sur in April.

 I have also been collecting tabs.